-Scotland’s enchanting capital Edinburgh is a city of striking contrasts, where centuries of history and culture meet a thriving, international festival city and breathtaking landscapes wherever you turn.
+Scotland’s enchanting capital Edinburgh is a city of striking contrasts.
 Perched dramatically on an extinct volcano, the world-famous Edinburgh Castle is visible from almost any point in the city, a constant reminder of Edinburgh’s long and fascinating history.
 As you explore the city’s striking architecture, tranquil green spaces and exciting attractions, you will soon understand how so many authors and poets have been inspired to create iconic characters like Dr. Jekyll and Mr. Hyde, Sherlock Holmes and most recently Harry Potter.

 Glasgow is the 21st-century magnet of Great Britain, with an energetic, yet sophisticated vibe.
 Ancient culture mixed with 19th-century ideals and modern spirit makes Glasgow an exciting place to visit.
 Add to that the up-and-coming musicians that never seem to rest and the thriving nightlife.
 Glasgow is also home to many exciting modern Scottish restaurants dedicated to preserving their Scottish heritage.